Avaray/esp32-bme280-micropython-weather-station/README.md

 To start device in **Admin Mode** you must have **GPIO 16** and **GPIO 17** pins connected (shorted with [Jumper](<https://en.wikipedia.org/wiki/Jumper_(computing)>) for example).
 Without this connection device will boot in **Normal Mode**.

 However, you can change the `ADMIN_MODE_REVERSED` variable in configuration file to `True`.
 After making this change, you will need to connect the mentioned pins to boot in **Normal Mode**.
+Booting without connected pins will start the device in **Admin Mode**.

 You can also specify in the configuration file which pins should be used for **Admin Mode**.

 # The Server